 You long to go somewhere completely undiscovered

-Exploring Madeira is a lot of fun, but if you’re the kind of traveller who dreams of hitchhiking through Transnistria or living with goat herders in Turkmenistan, then you’ll probably find Madeira “too touristy”.
+Exploring Madeira can be quite a thrill, but if you’re the kind of traveller who dreams of hitchhiking through Transnistria or living with llama herders in Bolivia, then you’ll probably find Madeira “too touristy”.

 Fair enough.
 Madeira is a bit of a holiday resort island, with almost a third of Madeira’s GDP relying on tourism.